nbasilico/debian-mips/guides/libc.md

 If you are willing link the C library with your program remember to use `main` as starting label and to `jr $ra` at the end.

-You may need to link non other C libraries, e.g. `-lm` for the math library and `-lrt` for the realtime library.
+You may need to link non other C libraries, e.g. `-lm` for the math library or `-lrt` for the realtime library.